tinfoilsh/tinfoil-cli/README.md

 - Opening an issue on GitHub on this repository

-We aim to respond to security reports within 24 hours and will keep you updated on our progress.
+We aim to respond to (legitimate) security reports within 24 hours.